RobMUstc/Take-Home-Challenge/README.md

 ### Error Analysis

+Errors in the model's performance can be tabulated in the confusion matrices for the test data.

 Confusion Matrix for Unseen Answers:

 |  | **correct** | **partially_correct_incomplete** | **irrelevant** | **contradictory** | **non_domain**  |